civilservicelgbt/civilservicelgbt.github.io/_events/2023-08-30-cs-lgbt-london-womens-inclusion-v-a-lgbtqia-tour.md

 Please note, access to the V&A and the tour is also open to all members of the public.
 In this regard, if you have friends or partners who also want to visit the V&A, they are also welcome to join.

-Please do get in contact with the event host should you have any questions or feedback / running late on the day – [Oriana.moschovakis@hmrc.gov.uk](mailto:Oriana.moschovakis@hmrc.gov.uk).
+Please do get in contact with the event host should you have any questions or feedback / running late on the day – [Maria Ionescu](mailto:Maria.Ionescu@levellingup.gov.uk)